Register Multiple Users From a Single Form

 Taking It Further

 If your user registration has a cost associated with it, you can take this one step further by including the Nested entry totals in the Parent form.
 Follow the steps in our documentation to get started.
+The best part is that you can enable this on your WordPress website without using shortcodes!

 A common use case for a multi-user registration form is registering a team, similar to our demo in GF Nested Forms documentation.
 If you’re building a similar form and want to offer different prices based on the player’s age, have a look at our Age Based Pricing article.